aplteam/Latest/README.md

 The general idea of the `Latest` user command is to list the latest changes the user made to the APL code.

-By default all changes are listed made on the last day the code was changed.
+By default all changes made on the last day the code was changed are listed.

 Imagine you left a project half-baked because of a change of priorities.
-When you come back after a day or a week or a month you might or might not be able to continue where you left.
+When you come back after a day or a week or a month you might or might not be able to continue where you left depending on your memory.

-If you execute `]Latest` you get a list with all changes you made on the last day you worked on the code.
-With `]Latest ¯3` you get a list with all changes made over the course of the last three days any changes to the code were made.
+## Overview

+* `]latest` can act on the workspace, meaning that you need to specify something like `#` or `⎕SE` or `#.Foo` as argument
+* `]latest` can act on a specific folder like C:\MyProjects\ThisProject\APLSource
+* `]latest` can act on opened acre projects (no argument required at all)

+If no argument is specified **and** acre does not live in `⎕SE` (read: you are not an acre user), then it falls back to the current directory.

+By default the user command reports all objects or files changed lately (read: last day with any changes).

+This limits `]Latest` powers within the workspace, because scripts (classes, interfaces, scripted namespaces) do not own a timestamp that could be used.
+When acting on the file system however, this information is available.

+Note that by providing a path as an argument you can extend the meaning of ]`Latest` beyond APL source files, in particular together with the `-all` flag.

 ## The argument(s)

-The user may specify one or two arguments.
-A single argument might be either a character vector or an integer.

-If it is a character vector then it must be one of:

-* A namespace name or `#` or `⎕SE`.
-Use this to investigate all objects in the given space.

-  Note that the power of `]Latest` is limited in this case because scripts do not own a timestamp, therefore `]Latest` cannot report on them in this case.

-* A folder.
-By default all files with extension reserved for APL Source code are investigated.

-  Because files carry a date all kinds of APL objects can be processed.

-If it is an integer it must be one of:
+When an argument is specified it must be one of:

+* An integer
-* Positive integer; treated as the number of objects to be listed
+  * A positive one defines the number of objects/files to be listed.
-* Negative integer; treated as the number of days to be considered
+  * A negative one defines the number of days with any changes.
+* A character vector.
+If it starts with `#` or `⎕` the argument is treated as a namespace path.

+  Otherwise it is treated as a path to an acre project.
-Note that you can also specify both, a character vector **and** an integer in no particular order.
+* A vector of length two with an integer and a character vector in no particular order, see above.

-If no argument is specified at all then what happens depends on whether there are any acre projects or not:

-* In case there are open acre projects, the command acts towards this/those.
+In case no argument or only an integer is specified, `]Latest` will establish which acre projects are currently open.

-  If just one project is open then `]Latest` will act on that project.

-  If there is more than one project open then the user will be prompted.
+If it is just one it will act on it.
+If there are multiple acre projects open, then the user will be prompted.

-* In case there are no open acre projects --- or acre is not even available in `⎕se` --- the current directory is investigated.
+Note that if you provide a path pointing to an acre project you should include `APLSource\` if you are interested just in APL source files.

+If on the other hand you want to see more than just APL source file then you might want to specify the `-all` flag, see there for details.

+## FLags (options)

+`-recursive=0|1`

+: The default is 1, meaning that the path is searched recursively;
+  if you don't want this then specify a 0

+`-all`

+: By default only files with extensions that are recognized as APL source files (`.aplf`, `.aplc` etc.) are listed.
+You can force `]Latest` to consider all files by specifying this flag.

+`-stats`

+: If this flag is specified you get a matrix with two columns, the first one with all unique dates and the second one with the number of changes on that date.
+The number of rows is defined by the number of unique dates.

+: If `-stats` is specified any integer provided as argument will be ignored.